Welcome to today's edition of the Rush 24-7 podcast.

 They're so-called best and brightest.

-They don't want Trump to have any kind of successor any more than he's had.
+They don't want Trump to have any kind of success or any more than he's had.

 Trump's success has already turned their world upside down.

-If you go to Washington and New York and the New York LA, San Francisco, the coastal elites, they were doing fine.
+You know, all during the eight years of Obama and even years prior to that, if you go to Washington and New York and New York, L.A., San Francisco, the coastal elites, they were doing fine.

-Their incomes are constantly up, their 401ks are doing well, they never worry about losing their jobs.
+They never worry about losing their jobs.

 The rest of the country, they didn't care what the circumstances were in the rest of the country.